harishan16/staytion-hub-client/staytion-hub-client/README.md

 **POST /guest**

-- add new guest details to the list of guests
+Add new guest details to the list of guests

 Request:
 ```